 Daniels’ Running Formula by Jack Daniels

 Daniels’ Running Formula is one of the seminal works of modern training.
 His book covers everything from training intensities to season planning.
 He provides clearly delineated paces zones and formulas for how much of each week to spend at a given intensity.
-For novice coaches or for those who prefer clear cut formulas, his methodology is dependable.
+For novice coaches or for those who prefer clear-cut training approaches, his methodology is dependable.

 Even if you do not fully prescribe to his methodology, Daniels’ book is worth keeping as a key reference.
 I regularly rely on his approach to returning from injury/time off and his VDOT pace calculator.